AyaaBe95/readings/class08.md

 - #### while loop:can execute a block of code a number of times ####
 - #### for loop:can execute a block of code as long as a specified condition is true. ####
+- #### do-while loop :it executes a block of code at least once, and then either repeatedly executes the block, or stops executing it, depending on a given boolean condition. ####